kubernetes-sigs/sig-storage-local-static-provisioner/docs/faqs.md

 ## PV with delete reclaimPolicy is released but not going to be reclaimed

 At first, please check provisioner is running on the node.
-If provisioner is running, please check whether the volume exists on the node.
+If provisioner is not running, please check configuration and logs of the previous instance of provisioner.

+If provisioner is running, there are still some possibilities that it cannot reclaim released PV:

+1) Volume is missing on the node

 If the volume is missing, provisioner can not clean the volume data.
 For safety, it will not clean the associated PV object.
-This is to prevent old volume from being used by other programs if it recovers later.
+This is to prevent the old volume from being used by other programs if it recovers later.

 It’s up to the system administrator to fix this: